-Please read carefully the MAKEIN's publishing system policy.
-The submission process of all the manuscripts in MAKEIN's journal follows the publication's system policy in the Open Journal System (Publishing System)
+Please read carefully the Journal of Current Health Sciences's publishing system policy and Editorial policy.
+The submission process of all the manuscripts in the Journal of Current Health Sciences follows the publication's system policy in the Open Journal System (Publishing System)

-The submission to MAKEIN made online at SUBMISSION ONLINE Users needs to register when accessing the system for the first time.
-Detailed instructions and help files are available online, if you have trouble, users can call a contact listed on https://ukinstitute.org/journals/1/makein/about/contact or e-mail to email@example.com.
-MAKEIN will follow up on the manuscript that has been filed with the precast posted on the server.
+The submission to the Journal of Current Health Sciences made online at SUBMISSION ONLINE Users needs to register when accessing the system for the first time.
+Detailed instructions and help files are available online, if you have trouble, users can call a contact listed on https://ukinstitute.org/journals/2/jchs/about/contact or e-mail to email@example.com.
+Journal of Current Health Sciences will follow up on the manuscript that has been filed with the precast posted on the server.
 The manuscript will undergo a review by a double-blind peer-review, which are as strict as manuscripts posted on a precast server.
 Before submitting, make sure your manuscript has been formatted according to the template.